yunyunc/Feature_Selection_Algorithm_Experiment-Results/README.md

 ## Feature_Selection_Algorithm_Experiment-Results
-This is the Feature Selection Algorithm Experiment code.
+This is the MATLAB code to show the means and variances of Feature Selection Algorithm Experiment.

 This is written in MATLAB.